bengtmartensson/IrScrutinizer/README.md

 ## Copyright and license

-Unless otherwise stated in sub-projects this is copyright (c) Bengt Maartenson 2010-2015 and licensed under the GPL version 3 license.
+Unless otherwise stated in sub-projects this is copyright (c) Bengt Martenson 2010-2015 and licensed under the GPL version 3 license.

 ## Status